facebook/lexical/README.md

 # Outline

 Outline is a fast, light-weight, extensible library for building rich text editors on the web.
+The core of Outline is a dependency-free text editor engine that allows for powerful, simple and complex, editor implementations to be built on top.
+Outline's engine provides three main parts: state, a reconciler for rendering to the DOM, and a set of APIs that allow you to incrementally read, update, and subscribe to editor instances.

+Outline has tight intergration with React 18+ via the optional `outline-react` package.
+This package provides a set of hooks, utility functions and helpers that wire toghether event listeners and effects in React, to editor instances running with Outline.

 ## Environment setup